Picture of the Salmon Field Office

 Salmon Field Office

 As its name would suggest, Salmon is actively engaged in fish issues.
-Fish biologists work hard with local partners to create suitable habitat and remove fish passage barriers along several integral stream networks in the Lemhi valley drainage.
-Discovery Hill area, located right outside the town, is an up and coming recreation site offering a podcast tour, mountain biking, disc golf and everything in between.
-The office is currently working on finishing their travel management planning for the South Half of the field office.
+Field office staff engage with local partners to create suitable habitat and remove fish passage barriers along several integral stream networks in the Lemhi valley drainage.
+The Discovery Hill area, located right outside the town, features miles of world-class mountain biking trails, along with a guided podcast tour, disc golf, wildflower viewing, hiking and everything in between.

 Leadership